blueogive/scipython-docker/README.md

 * Database connectivity (sqlalchemy, pyodbc)

 In addition, it includes:
-* R (3.5.3)
+* R (4.0.2)
 * RStudio-Server (1.2)
 * Reticulate
-* [jupyter-rsession-proxy](https://github.com/jupyterhub/jupyter-server-proxy/tree/master/contrib/rstudio) so you can launch an RStudio session from within Jupyter Notebook
+* [jupyter-rsession-proxy](https://github.com/jupyterhub/jupyter-rsession-proxy) so you can launch an RStudio session from within Jupyter Notebook
-* and a collection of R packages
+* and a collection of R packages centered around the [tidyverse](https://tidyverse.org) and literate programming.

 ## Usage